baijum/service-binding-documentation/docs/intro.md

 - Secret substitution and mappings with Go Template
 - Auto-detection of bindings in the absence of binding decorators
 - Binding of PodSpec or non-PodSpec workloads
-- Custom binding variables composed from one or more backing services.
+- Custom binding variables composed from one or more backing services

 ### Security